MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-gsuite.md

 #### User provisioning

-Are your Office 365 users provisioned?
-All Office 365 users must log in to their Office 365, and open Office 365 for us to transfer into their accounts.
-You can also provision Office 365 accounts via Windows PowerShell using the following commands (replace your URL and email appropriately):
+Are your Microsoft 365 users provisioned?
+All Microsoft 365 users must log in to their Microsoft 365, and open Microsoft 365 for us to transfer into their accounts.
+You can also provision Microsoft 365 accounts via Windows PowerShell using the following commands (replace your URL and email appropriately):

 `Connect-SPOService -Url https://example-admin.sharepoint.com -credential user@example.com`

-`Request-SPOPersonalSite -UserEmails “neverloggedintest@example.onmicrosoft.com”`
+`Request-SPOPersonalSite -UserEmails "neverloggedintest@example.onmicrosoft.com"`

 #### Office 365 permission requirements